-Single crystals were grown from a concentrated n-hexane solution at 5 °C and revealed a trans-bent and twisted geometry of the aryl stabilised dialumene (Compound 3, Figure 1) ( $\theta$ = 17.25 °, 23.70 °, $\tau$ = 12.06 °), which contrasts with the transplanar geometry observed previously.
-Furthermore, in 3si the NHC groups were found to be parallel to each other, whilst in 3 they are found to be almost perpendicular (85 °).
-The change from planar to trans-bent and twisted geometry has also been observed in disilene chemistry on switching between aryl and silyl-based ligands.12-13 The Al-Al bond length is 2.4039(8) Å which is fractionally longer than the previous dialumene (3si: 2.3943(16) Å).
-Another notable difference between the two systems lies within the Al-CNHC bond length (3: 2.0596(16), 2.0422(17); 3si: 2.073(3) Å).
-The shorter bond length in the case of aryl stabilisation likely indicates a decrease in dative character and thus increase in the covalent nature of the AI-CNHC bond (which is also supported by calculated bond dissociation energy, see below).
+Single crystals were grown from a concentrated n-hexane solution at 5 °C and revealed a trans-bent and twisted geometry of the aryl stabilised dialumene (compound 3, Fig. 1) ( $\theta = 17.25^{\circ}$ , 23.70°, $\tau = 12.06^{\circ}$ ), which contrasts with the trans-planar geometry observed previously.
+Furthermore, in 3Si the NHC groups were found to be parallel to each other, whilst in 3 they are found to be almost perpendicular (85°).
+The change from a planar to a trans-bent and twisted geometry has also been observed in disilene chemistry on switching between aryl and silyl-based ligands.
+12,13 The Al-Al bond length is 2.4039(8) Å which is fractionally longer than that in the previous dialumene (3Si: 2.3943(16) Å).
+Another notable difference between the two systems lies in the Al-CNHC bond length (3: 2.0596(16), 2.0422(17); 3Si: 2.073(3) Å).
+The shorter bond length in the case of aryl stabilisation likely indicates a decrease in dative character and thus an increase in the covalent nature of the Al-CNHC bond (which is also supported by the calculated bond dissociation energy, see below).

-Computational Discussion of Aryl-stabilised dialumene
+Computational discussion of aryl-stabilised dialumene